jasonm23/Phoenix-config/README.md

 bind_key('right', 'Right side toggle', mash, () => focused().toRightToggle())
 ```

-Move to the center of the screen with a single grid border
+Move to the center of the screen as a square

 ```js @code
 bind_key('C', 'Center with border', mash, () => focused().toCenterWithBorder(1))